trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > All salesmen are actors: their priority is persuasion, not sincerity.

 Sales are hidden because people don't like being sold to.
-They want to believe they are in control of their own actions and being sold to undermines that agency.
+They want to believe they are in control of their actions and being sold to undermines that agency.
 Because sales are eternally hidden that way, it's very easy to underestimate it's importance.
 Salespeople have names that have nothing to do with selling.
 Investment bankers, account executives, politicians.
 Everybody has to sell something.
 Usually themselves or their work.

 > The most fundamental reason that even businesspeople underestimate the importance of sales is the systematic effort to hide it at every level of every field in a world secretly driven by it.